dacohen/scansion/README.md

 }
 ```

-A primary key is notated, by adding `,pk` to the end of the `db` tag.
+A primary key is notated by adding `,pk` to the end of the `db` tag.

 This primary key is a column that uniquely identifies an instance of that struct in the results.
 This is often called `id` or similar.